infgotoinf/Songster-Interrup-Remover-Browser-Extension/README.md

 # Songster Interrupt Remover chrome/egde extension
 ###### The stupidest useful thing I've ever done
-Gererated via AI and made in litteraly 5 minutes extension that's only purpose is to remove annoing "Subscribe to Plus for Original audio syncing without interruptions" pop-up by automaticly clicking "continue with interruptions", that's it.
+Gererated via AI and made in litteraly 5 minutes extension that's only purpose is to remove annoing "Subscribe to Plus for Original audio syncing without interruptions" songster pop-up by automaticly clicking "continue with interruptions", that's it.

 ---
 If you wanna use it, just go to "Extensions", toggle developer mod: